rockt/SETH/index.md

 	MutationMention [span=91-99, location=35, wtResidue=G, text=c.35delG, type=DELETION, tool=SETH]
 	MutationMention [span=104-108, mutResidue=P, location=90, wtResidue=L, text=L90P, type=SUBSTITUTION, tool=MUTATIONFINDER]
 	MutationMention [span=110-118, mutResidue=C, location=269, wtResidue=T, text=c.269T>C, type=SUBSTITUTION, tool=SETH]

     java -cp seth.jar seth.ner.wrapper.SETHNERAppMut "G-banding and spectral karyotyping showed 46,XX,t(9;11)(p22;p15)."
 	MutationMention [span=42-64, text=46,XX,t(9;11)(p22;p15), type=COPY_NUMBER_VARIATION, tool=SETH]

-# NEN
+# Examples for named entity normalization
-Given mentions of SNPs and a list of genes (*i.e.* [Entrez gene](http://www.ncbi.nlm.nih.gov/gene) identifiers), SETH normalizes SNPs to dbSNP identifiers.
+Given mutation mentions and a list of potential genes (*i.e.* [Entrez gene](http://www.ncbi.nlm.nih.gov/gene) identifiers), SETH normalizes SNPs to dbSNP identifiers.
 To extract gene mentions, we use the output of the tool [GNAT](http://gnat.sourceforge.net/) (Hakenberg *et al.*, 2011) together with the gene2pubmed information from NCBI.
 Parts of the [dbSNP database](http://www.ncbi.nlm.nih.gov/projects/SNP/) have to be locally installed for speeding up the normalization process.
-For user convenience, we provide a [dump as embedded Derby database](https://drive.google.com/open?id=0B9uTfq0OyHAsS0hoNDFRR0ZyOUE) (~2GB).
+For user convenience, we provide a [dbSNP137 as embedded Derby database](https://drive.google.com/open?id=0B9uTfq0OyHAsS0hoNDFRR0ZyOUE) (~2GB).
+We also provide a derby database for a more recent human dbSNP dump [dbSNP147](https://drive.google.com/open?id=0BxyKVvNXUobTMDJYcG81Uzdhb28).
+Please be warned that the download is 7.5GB compressed and requires 51 GB uncompressed space.
+Runtime requirements for normalization also substantially increases with this version of dbSNP in comparison to the smaller dump.
+For example, normalization of the 296 documents from Thomas *et al.* (2011) increases from approximately 30 seconds to 140 seconds on a commodity laptop.
+We highly encourage the use of an dedicated database, such as MySQL or PostgreSQL to increase runtime.
 Please note, that this derby database dump contains only human data (UniProt, dbSNP, GNAT, gene2Pubmed).
-Otherwise the resulting derby database becomes too large for distribution.
+Otherwise, the resulting derby database becomes too large for distribution.
 At the end of this readme we describe the process to generate the derby database.
-This process can be adapted for other species.
 Feel free to contact us if you observe any problems, or if you would like to host database dumps for species other than human.

 ## Command-line Usage